pivotal/docs-tap/getting-started.md

 might take 1-3 minutes for the workload to be deployed and the Knative service to become available.

-1. Once you see output indicating that the workload is ready, navigate to `http://localhost:8080` in your browser and view your application running.
+1. When the output indicates the workload is ready, navigate to `http://localhost:8080` in your browser and view your running application.
 1. Return to the IDE and make a change to the source code.
-For example, in `HelloController.java`, modify the string returned to say `Hello!` and save.
+For example, in `HelloController.java`, you can modify the string returned with `Hello!`.
+Save when finished.
 1. If you look in the Tanzu Logs section of the Output tab, you will see the container has updated.
 Navigate back to your browser and refresh the page.